 Just look at that kasundi.
 Golden, flecked with spice, thick and divine.
 YUM.

-Along with the husband, even my friends at work loved this dish.
+My friends at work loved this dish.
 None of them have ever had kasundi before and it can be a rather shocking flavour for some.
 But so far, everyone who has tried this has loved it.
 YAY!
 Kasundi taking over the world 😀

 Buy some good kasundi and make this recipe.
 It will be life changing.